What Do Fleas Look Like?

 Fleas also have specialized mouthparts visible under a microscope, including piercing-sucking parts designed for penetrating the skin of animals and drawing blood.
 Unlike other insects, fleas do not have wings; instead, they rely solely on their powerful legs to travel, making them one of nature’s most efficient jumpers.
 Up close, their segmented bodies and dangling legs give them a somewhat alien appearance, with a resemblance to crustaceans, like shrimp, due to their hard shells and jointed limbs.

-fleas look like under a microscope
+Fleas look like under a microscope

 What do fleas look like under a microscope?